halhen/blog/content/post/2020-09-05-trying-julia.md

 end
 ```

 The resulting data frame -- the "trace" -- is a long list of (x, y) points (well, one vector with x and one with y) with within whatever range it happens to have.
 To aggregate them conveniently, I want them in in a range of integers from 1 to whatever resolution I want.
-This lets me use the rescaled values as indecies into a count matrix in my next step.
-(Again, no performance improvement from threading in `rescale`.
-How come?)
+This lets me use the rescaled values as indexes into a count matrix in my next step.

 ```
 function rescale(array; size = 1000)